 Crampons and ice axes strapped up to a small pack with extra-warm, gear, snacks, water, and a plastic bag full of coca leaves for energy.
 Bundled up we stumbled out into the dark and cold.
 Clouds had settled back over the mountain and the stars could no longer be seen.
 I shoved some coca leaves in my mouth some headphones in my ears and off we hiked into the snowy night.

 Summiting Huayna Potosi

-3:30am We came to an ice wall which, while not quite vertical, needs to be scaled with axes.
-As we slowly inched ourselves up, the wall stretched on for seemingly hundreds and hundreds of metres.
+3:30 am We came to an ice wall which, while not quite vertical, needs to be scaled with axes.
+As we slowly inched ourselves up, the wall stretched on for seemingly hundreds and hundreds of meters.
 We finally pulled ourselves back onto more even ground.
-I glanced back at our mammoth accomplishment, in actuality, the glacier could not be more than 50 metres.
+I glanced back at our mammoth accomplishment, in actuality, the glacier could not be more than 50 meters.

 On we hiked in the darkness.
 From time to time the clouds cleared either behind us or in front, allowing us glimpses of the spectacular Andes below us, La Paz glittering in the distance, or the intimidating peak in front.

 The hike is grueling and the effects of altitude compound as our energy began to wane and the temperature and thin air began to take their toll on us.

 4:30 am As we got closer to the Huayna Potosi summit the clouds closed in around us and the wind picked up.
 Exposed skin stung as icy sleet whips our face.

 Our pace slowed as the incline gradually increases.
 Mental goals, previously focused on 40-minute water breaks, and later 10-minute breathing breaks were reduced to simply walking ten steps.